au-bio-bootcamp/Exercise-1/README.md

     1. `cp /home/shared/biobootcamp/data/Lamellibrachia_luymesi_sequence_reads_for_assembly/Lamellibrachia_luymesi_transcriptomic_sub1M_L001_R1_001.fastq .`
     2. `cp /home/shared/biobootcamp/data/Lamellibrachia_luymesi_sequence_reads_for_assembly/Lamellibrachia_luymesi_transcriptomic_sub1M_L001_R2_001.fastq . `

-7. Quantify the number of reads in each file and error check them using `wc -l` and `fastQValidator`, respectively, and make note of what they are.
+7. Quantify the number of reads in each file and error check them using `wc -l` and `fastQValidator` (https://github.com/statgen/fastQValidator), respectively, and make note of what they are.
 For `fastQValidator`, run the command without any flags or a filename to receive a Help message and options on how to run the program and the error check (i.e., see the ‘Examples’ section in the Help message).

 8. To generate boxplot graphs of quality for each of the read sets using the FASTX-Toolkit, you will first need to generate statistics for each read set.
 This can be done in the following manner:
     1. `module load fastx/0.0.14` (to load the FASTX-Toolkit into your workspace)